-Extent of tumour invasion is a key parameter used to assign appropriate T-category for both oropharyngeal and nasopharyngeal carcinomas.^{25,26} T category provides important prognostic information and, therefore, must be documented for resection specimens.45-50 Because nasopharyngectomies are uncommon and performed as a salvage treatment option, there is limited prognostic data but pathologic T-category appears to correlate with outcomes even in this setting.^{31,51} It should be noted that the Tis (carcinoma in situ) category does not apply to either HPV-associated oropharyngeal or EBV-associated nasopharyngeal SCCs.
+Extent of tumour invasion is a key parameter used to assign appropriate T category for both oropharyngeal and nasopharyngeal carcinomas.
+T category provides important prognostic information and, therefore, must be documented for resection specimens.
+45-50 Because nasopharyngectomies are uncommon and performed as a salvage treatment option, there is limited prognostic data but pathologic T category appears to correlate with outcomes even in this setting.
+It should be noted that the Tis (carcinoma in situ) category does not apply to either HPV-associated oropharyngeal or EBV-associated nasopharyngeal SCCs.
+Tumour depth of invasion (DOI) is also not a component of the T category for either nasopharyngeal or oropharyngeal carcinomas regardless of virus status.
+DOI should not be reported, especially for HPV and EBV-associated SCCs, which often arise from crypt mucosa deep to the surface and the point of origin cannot be determined nor can an accurate depth measured.

-For oropharyngeal carcinomas, a combination of tumour size and extent determine the Union for International Cancer Control (UICC) and American Joint Committee on Cancer (AJCC) T-category.^{25,26} Extension to the lingual surface of the epiglottis warrants classification as pT3 and invasion of the larynx, extrinsic muscle of the tongue, medial pterygoid, hard palate, mandible or beyond is a pT4 tumour.
+For oropharyngeal carcinomas, a combination of tumour size and extent determine the Union for International Cancer Control (UICC) and American Joint Committee on Cancer (AJCC) T category.
+Extension to the lingual surface of the epiglottis warrants classification as pT3 and invasion of the larynx, extrinsic muscle of the tongue, medial pterygoid, hard palate, mandible or beyond is a pT4 tumour.
 The pT4 category is further subdivided into pT4a and 4b for HPV-independent tumours only, with invasion of the larynx, extrinsic muscle of the tongue, medial pterygoid, hard palate or mandible defining pT4a tumours and invasion of the lateral pterygoid muscle, pterygoid plates, lateral nasopharynx, skull base or encasement of the carotid artery indicating a pT4b tumour.

-For nasopharyngeal carcinomas, tumour extent alone determines UICC and AJCC T category.^{25,26} Tumour confined to the nasopharynx with or without extension to the oropharynx and/or nasal cavity is a pT1 tumour. pT2 tumours extend into the parapharyngeal space and/or adjacent soft tissue (medial or lateral pterygoids or prevertebral muscle). pT3 tumours involve bony structures at the skull base, cervical vertebrae, pterygoids and/or paranasal sinuses. pT4 tumours have intracranial extension, involvement of cranial nerves, hypopharynx, orbit, parotid gland and/or extensive soft tissue involvement beyond the lateral surface of the lateral pterygoid muscle.
+For nasopharyngeal carcinomas, tumour extent alone determines UICC and AJCC T category.
+Tumour confined to the nasopharynx with or without extension to the oropharynx and/or nasal cavity is a pT1 tumour. pT2 tumours extend into the parapharyngeal space and/or adjacent soft tissue (medial or lateral pterygoids or prevertebral muscle). pT3 tumours involve bony structures at the skull base, cervical vertebrae, pterygoids and/or paranasal sinuses. pT4 tumours have intracranial extension, involvement of cranial nerves, hypopharynx, orbit, parotid gland and/or extensive soft tissue involvement beyond the lateral surface of the lateral pterygoid muscle.